MARIAN SAHADI INTERVIEW TRANSCRIPT

 Authentic, you can’t get it there.
 Sally’s was the best.
 But the coffee shop still sells some of the food.

 ER: We have an interview with Yasmine Alwan, who’s father had Alwan’s Pastry Shop.
 [MS: Pastry.]…Do you have any memories of the pastry shop?

 MS: No. We would always go to Shalhoub.
-They always gave, they always gave the kids, you know, free stuff.
-The ice cream was good.
+They always gave the kids, you know, free stuff.
 The Lebanese ice cream was good.

 You know who made sweets?
 My grandmother.
 Not my mother.
 Yeah.
 My grandmother was a big sweet maker.
 Cause my mother worked.
 She never had time.
 And then on the weekends she’d be cleaning the…the superintendent of the buildings 2 doors away.
 So she never had time to do pastry.
 But my grandmother used to make cigars and the baklava…Oh!
 She was good, my grandmother!

 MDiN: So this ice cream and pastry place on 5th Avenue, it’s just, that’s all it is is just ice cream and pastry?

 MS: Yeah, but then the next block is Beladie. (?)
 They sell every kind of Lebanese, you know.
 They’re Muslim, but they sell the cheeses and the Zeytouns, and all that stuff.
 And then they made a bigger store.
 You know how the Lebanese people put that brassy stuff?
 You know, like, the coffee pot, the brass color?
 They have all brass kind of ornaments and stuff.
 They just opened there.
 I haven’t been down to see it.
 But they just opened it.

 ER: It’s interesting because there’s Syrian and Lebanese stuff in the Bay Ridge neighborhood, and you moved here, so how did everyone wind up coming to this area…?